 - 2009: First USAPA National Tournament for players of all ages was held in Arizona.

 - 2015: Pickleball was recognized by the Sports & Fitness Industry Association (SFIA) as the fastest growing sport in the United States.

 - 2016: USAPA creates a Juniors program to promote the sport for players ages 7 thru 19.

 - 2018: Pickleball is currently being played in the US by over 2.5 million people, there are over 4,000 locations to play in the country as well as international competitions taking place in other parts of the world.

-Luckily we have recorded history of the early beginnings of pickleball much in part because of Pritchard’s political life (he went on to be U.S. Representative from Seattle for six terms and a two-term lieutenant governor of Washington).
+Luckily we have a recorded history of the early beginnings of pickleball much in part because of Pritchard’s political life (he went on to be U.S. Representative from Seattle for six terms and a two-term lieutenant governor of Washington).

-Apart from some written interviews there is a detailed oral history of his life where he talks about his personal and professional career as well as details about the early days of pickleball.
+Apart from some written interviews, there is a detailed oral history of his life where he talks about his personal and professional career as well as details about the early days of pickleball.

 Since its humble beginnings in 1965 as an invented game among a few families in the same neighborhood on Bainbridge Island, pickleball has grown to a sport with a few million players in the US.
 There are Pro players with major brand sponsors and televised national tournaments with prize money.

 The sport has also has grown internationally with a well-established pickleball following in the UK, Spain, India and other countries.
 Pickleball is now played everywhere from Minnesota to Madrid (in 2017 the first ever Spanish Open Pickleball Championship was played).